RICS AML regulation – what you need to know as enforcement date approaches

 Here, our Business Development Manager, Alex Street, explores the key themes…

-background the Statement
+Background the Statement

-The statement sets out the obligations for RICS professionals and regulated firms in order to minimise their exposure to money laundering, bribery and corruption risks, including how to guard against financial crime as they conduct their daily business.
+The statement sets out the obligations for RICS professionals and regulated firms in order to minimize their exposure to money laundering, bribery and corruption risks, including how to guard against financial crime as they conduct their daily business.

 According to Nigel Sellars, Global Property Standards, Associate Director, at RICS: